History of far-right movements in France: 2020s and onwards: between polarisation of the rights and dediabolisation strategies

+Far right parties have never enjoyed such a big popularity as they have done since the results of the 2017 and 2022 elections.
 For the 2022 presidential election, Le Pen came second in the first round, scoring 23.15% – the best showing ever for the RN.
-Zemmour got 7.07%.
+Eric Zemmour got 7.07%.
 Total Far Right vote was 32%, the highest vote ever in a French election.

-Le Pen came second in the second round, scoring 41.46% – the best showing ever for the RN or for a Far Right candidate.
+Marine Le Pen may have lost in the second round, but nonetheless her defeat had a taste of victory: the score of 41.46% was the best showing ever for the RN or for a Far Right candidate.